 After the first week of syntonics, patients are typically given a primitive reflex exercise as their second home therapy activity.
-When explaining primitive reflexes, one of our most frequently asked questions is, “How does this have anything to do with vision?”
+When explaining primitive reflexes with patients, one of the most frequently asked questions is, “How does this have anything to do with vision?”
 That is a completely understandable and expected question.
 It may seem odd that one of the first activities you or your child is doing at vision therapy resembles physical therapy.
-But it actually is not so odd when you fully understand how vision works!
+But it is actually not so odd when you fully understand how vision works!
 Vision is inseparable from the brain which is inseparable from the body.
 Your brain has to communicate with your eyes and body to facilitate normative functionality in everyday life.

-There are numerous causes for retention, some which are unknown, but most have to do with the birthing process.
-Various studies have shown that factors such as C sections, low birth weight, traumatic births, lack of tummy time, a skipped crawling phase, and much more can contribute.
-I often find patient’s parents are slightly embarrassed that their child still has “baby reflexes”.
+There are numerous causes for retention, some of which are unknown, but most have to do with the birthing process.
+Various studies have shown that factors such as C sections, low birth weight, traumatic births, lack of tummy time, a skipped crawling phase, among others can contribute to retention.
+I often find that a patient’s parents are slightly embarrassed that their child still has “baby reflexes.”
 But almost all of our patients have more than one retained reflex.
 There were even some still present in me when I was tested!
 Their ability to hinder adults is not significant if the adult has lived a successful life.
-But if your child is exhibiting some of the above symptoms, there is no reason not to give them every chance possible to reach their full potential, especially when it is so easy.
-There are specific exercises we distribute at certain periods during each patient’s vision therapy process based on which reflex they have retained.
-They are one of the first things we test for during the initial evaluation.
-Read my next blog post to learn in detail how we test for them and what we do to treat them!
+But if your child is exhibiting some of the symptoms mentioned above, there is no reason to not give them every chance there is to reach their full potential, especially when it is so easy.